A Charlie Brown Christmas Redux ... and redux and redux

-The next change, many years later, came in under the radar and was prompted solely by Fantasy's decision to correct
+The next change, many years later, came in under the radar and was prompted solely by Fantasy's attempt to correct

 its liner notes.
 Fantasy has long been notorious for its poor record-keeping and even poorer acknowledgments,

 much to the dismay of jazz fans, who always want to know who plays what instrument on which track.

 Fantasy's original LP failed to even mention Guaraldi's sidemen, although the information did surface on Fantasy's

 Greatest Hits compilation of the jazz pianist's work, which of course included some of the Peanuts tracks.

 According to that LP, Guaraldi was accompanied by Fred Marshall (bass) and Jerry Granelli (drums).

 Fantasy's first CD issue of A Charlie Brown Christmas, however, cited Monty Budwig (bass) and Colin Bailey

 (drums) as the musicians who complemented Guaraldi's piano.